marklogic-community/pipes/README.md

 mlAppServicesPort=8000
 mlAdminPort=8001
 mlManagePort=8002
-mlUsername=myusername
-mlPassword=mypassword
 mlModulesDatabase=data-hub-MODULES

-# this is the root of your DHF project to deploy backend modules to
+# this is the root of your DHF project
 mlDhfRoot=/my/projects/dhf
 ```
 and for Windows